-This is an important question.
-But finding a clear answer can be confusing due to the contradictory information about these device’s appropriateness.
+But finding a clear answer can be confusing due to the contradictory information about these device’s appropriateness, depending if you ask the manufacturer or a motor pattern specialist.

 The Bumbo Seat website states: